githubEdit

 • Apache-2.0 for user space code

-See LICENSE-GPL2 and LICENSE-APACHE for full license text.
+See LICENSE-GPL2arrow-up-right and LICENSE-APACHEarrow-up-right for full license text.

 Questions?